We are a tight connected group of teachers at RMA.

 As an educator, Joshua recognises the benefits children gain from an inclusive musical program.
 In partnership with Richmond Music Academy, Joshua is in charge of developing and supervising our early years music program for schools, kindergarten and instrumental lessons.
 Using his experience as a teacher and musician Joshua provides guidance and support to Richmond Music Academy's early years music lessons and holiday workshops.

-Creating a great atmosphere for students and a supportive environment for learning music has been the primary goal for the academy from day one.
+Creating a great atmosphere for students and teachers and a supportive environment for teaching and learning music has been the primary goal for the academy from day one.
+Many years later, it is heartwarming to see how the school has flourished and a strong community has developed around this core principles of the school.

 As an Alexander Technique teacher Michael is very active in the performing arts world.
 He has lectured and run workshops at the The Victorian College of the Arts, Melbourne University, Ballarat University and 16th Street Actors studio.
-He is known for his refined observation skills, clarity of communication and unique, simple approach.
+As an Alexander Technique teacher, he is known for his refined observation skills, clarity of communication and unique, simple approach.